THE META-EKPHRASIS RESIDENCE

 The above documents should be sent electronically to

 One can apply for up to two weeks during the months of June, September, and October.
-It is possible to apply for other times of the year; this can be discussed with the hosts based on their availability.
+It is possible to apply for other times of the year; this can be discussed with the host based on availability.

 The necessary documents can be written in either English or Greek.
 Incomplete applications will be rejected.